 - Prioritize rentals that are within walking distance of public transportation.

 - Choose a center unit.
 By having neighbors to the sides, above and below, you’ll lower your heating and cooling costs.

-- Avoid basement apartments, which have a higher incidence of mold and dampness issues.
+- Avoid basement apartments: They have a higher incidence of mold and dampness issues.

-The price of LED bulbs has drastically lowered in recent years, and many local utility companies will simply give them out with a free home energy audit.
-This website even has an energy savings calculator to tally ‘the real value of switching to energy efficient bulbs.’
+The price of LED bulbs has dropped drastically in recent years, and many local utility companies offer rebates or discounts for purchasing new LED lighting.
+This website even has an energy savings calculator to help tally “the real value of switching to energy-efficient bulbs.”

 You may be banned from setting up a clothesline in a public area, but that doesn’t mean you can’t use an indoor clothes rack.
-I’m a fan of the sturdy $14.99 Ikea Frost rack, which folds away into almost nothing when not in use.
-But if you live in one of the 19 states or multiple communities with ‘Right to Dry’ legislation, you might even be able to set up a full size clothesline.
+I’m a fan of the sturdy $14.99 Ikea Frost rack, which folds away into almost nothing.
+But if you live in one of the 19 states or multiple communities with ‘Right to Dry’ legislation, you might even be able to set up a full-size clothesline.

-Make sure to do a walk-through when first renting any property and make note of any damage that’s already in place.
-Note that damage on your lease and also document with your camera.
-Communicate with your landlord about any issues that arise and keep a log of any communication and refer to it upon move out.
+Make sure to do a walk-through before you rent any property, and make note of any existing damage.
+Note that information on your lease and also document it with your camera.
+It’s always a good idea to communicate with your landlord about any issues that arise and keep a log of that communication so you can refer to it if there are any questions when you move out.
 You probably won’t need all this, but you’ll never regret being thorough.

 If you’re handy and have a good relationship with your landlord, you might be able to do upkeep in exchange for a break in the rent.
-Whether you have handy-person skills or are blessed with a green thumb, it’s worth exploring in the name of saving some serious moola.
+Whether you have handy-person skills or are blessed with a green thumb, it’s worth exploring in the name of saving some money.

-Being a renter doesn’t mean that there aren’t tricks to seriously lower your expenses.
-The property may not belong to you, but there are still multiple ways to keep your budget under control.
+Being a renter doesn’t mean that there aren’t tricks to lower your expenses.
+The property may not belong to you, but there are still multiple ways to save money as a tenant.